Bye-Bye Dust Mites: 9 Tips to Cleanse Your Mattress and Sleep Better Tonight!

 They are commonly found in bedding, upholstery, and carpets.

-But the good news is that there are several simple and effective tips you can follow to keep your mattress clean and free of these pesky critters.
+But the good news is that there are several simple and effective things you can do to keep your mattress clean and free of these pesky critters.

 Tip 1: Wash bedding regularly